Kazakuri/commission.tenka.dev/content/artwork/2021-02-01-metaring/index.md

 Please check back later.

 {% request() %}
-メタルリングNice to meet you, <TODO>!
+Nice to meet you, Metaring!

-もしよければ、I'd like to ask you to draw Tenka Adachi from Shoujo Ramune.
+If you'd like, I'd like to ask you to draw Tenka Adachi from Shoujo Ramune.

-大体テーマはトイレへ探している時に我慢できなくなって、おもらししちゃうった。
+The general theme is Tenka-chan couldn't hold it while looking for a washroom and wets herself.

-他の詳細はお任せします。
+I'll leave the other details up to you.

 Thank you very much!
 {% end %}